CoDS-GCS/KGQAn/reproducability/Instructions.md

          - If you encountered an error while running this script due to the `docker compose` command, you can install it from [here](https://docs.docker.com/compose/install/)
          - If you have a problem running the docker compose line because of permission errors, you can follow the solution from [here][https://docs.docker.com/engine/install/linux-postinstall/]
          - If you have a problem running the script because of `Version in "./docker-compose-evaluation.yml"` Error, you can replace the 'version' parameter in `docker-compose-server.yml` and `docker-compose-evaluation.yml`

+           **If you do not want to run in a docker mode then you can run in local mode using the following steps:**
-      2. To get the results in local mode **local_run.sh**:
+            - To get the results in local mode **local_run.sh**:
             - A prerequisite to running in this mode is to run the semantic affinity server using this commands:
                ```
                conda activate kgqan
                python word_embedding/server.py 127.0.0.1 9600
               ```
               ```shell
                  ./local_run.sh
               ```
             - It runs each of the benchmarks evaluation python script to produce the Json output
             - It evaluates the produced Json against the ground truth values

-      3. **figures_generation.sh**:
+      2. **figures_generation.sh**:
                - First create a virtual environment and install the required dependencies
                ```shell
                conda create --name figures python==3.7
                conda activate figures
                pip install matplotlib pandas traitlets
                ./figures_generation.sh
                ```
                - The generation script is responsible for generating the four figures as pdf file in this directory, The generated figures are:
                  1. **question understanding quality**: The values here were obtained manually by checking the logs for KGQAn and existing systems
                  2. **Linking quality**: To produce the figure, the scores of the entity linking and relation linking are obtained from `evaluation_result.csv`.
 The values are organized in the following order [Entity Precision, Entity Recall, Entity F1, Relation Precision, Relation Recall, Relation F1]
                  3. **Filtering quality**: To produce the figure, the scores of QALD-no-filtration, LCQAUD-no-filtration, QALD and LCQAUD  are obtained from `evaluation_result.csv`.
 The values are organized in the following order [QALD Precision, QALD Recall, QALD F1, LCQuAD Precision, LCQUAD Recall, LCQUAD F1]
                  4. **Response time per benchmark**: To produce the figure, the response times are obtained from `evaluation_response_time.csv`.
 The values are organized in the following orders [QALD, LCQuAD, YAGO, DBLP, MAG].
 5. _**Documentation**_
    - Each script contains its documentaion for all steps performed
 6. _**A single master script**_: